textlint-rule/textlint-rule-no-dead-link/ReadMe.md

 ### ignore

-An array of URIs to be ignored.
-These URIs will be skipped from the availability checks.
+An array of URIs or [glob](https://github.com/isaacs/node-glob "glob")s to be ignored.
+These list will be skipped from the availability checks.

 Example: